 A Rare Find in the Depths of Lake Huron

-The discovery was a rare find, and its timing gave some of the crew who made the discovery a pause.
+The discovery was rare, and its timing gave some of the crew who made the discovery a pause.
 It was 70 years to the day after the crash was reported.
 Losinski alerted the archeologist from the State of Michigan Archeology Office of his find.

 A year later, in August of 2015, Erik Denson, a NASA engineer from the Kennedy Space Center, and six other underwater explorers made history by conducting a five-day archeological survey of the Bell P-39Q Airacobra that had been discovered in Lake Huron.